sitespeedio/browsertime/README.md

 ## Browser Support
 Browsertime supports Firefox, Chrome, and Edge (Chromium version) on desktop and Safari on Mac OS.
 On Android we support Chrome and Firefox.
-Safari on iOS has limited support: there's no HAR file and no visual metrics.
+Safari on iOS supports HAR (via `ios_webkit_debug_proxy`) and video / visual metrics (via screen capture over USB).
 You can also use the Safari simulator on Mac OS.

 ## How does it work
 Browsertime uses Selenium NodeJS to drive the browser.
 It starts the browser, load a URL, executes configurable Javascripts to collect metrics, collect a HAR file.